itsmystyle/StableReprLearning/README.md

 # StableReprLearning

 This repository is the official implementation of [Stable Representation Learning for Neural Network](https://arxiv.org/xxx).

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements